With a little care, exercising outside is possible for people with allergies. Follow these tips for a more enjoyable workout:

 Pay attention to your local pollen reports.
 If allergen levels are high, it’s probably an indoor exercise day.

-exercises (long-distance running, soccer) often trigger more allergy symptoms than stop-and-go activities (swimming, tennis, basketball).
+Choose the right activities.
+Continuous exercises (long-distance running, soccer) often trigger more allergy symptoms than stop-and-go activities (swimming, tennis, basketball).

-y rest and recover.
+Don’t exercise when you’re sick.
+Let your body rest and recover.
 If you force yourself, your allergy symptoms are likely to be much worse, and you’ll take longer to feel better.

 Cover up.
-Wear eyeglasses or sunglasses to protect your eyes from airborne irritants; if pollen counts are high, wear a mask designed to filter allergens from
+Wear eyeglasses or sunglasses to protect your eyes from airborne irritants; if pollen counts are high, wear a mask designed to filter allergens from the air.
+A mask or scarf can also be useful on cold days, because it warms the air that you breathe in.

 Find good locations.
 Avoid areas with traffic and air pollution.
 If you know that plants you’re sensitive to grow nearby, find another place to exercise.